 A number of these products are dangerous because they are unsafe when used as they should have been used.
 A number of product liability lawsuits filed in our courts involve products that were faulty as a result of a manufacturing defect, design flaw or a Failure to Warn.

 Table of Contents

 What is Failure to Warn?

 For example, kitchen knives may be extremely sharp.
-But if the knives are not sharp, it they may not be useful in the kitchen any more.
-Product manufacturers have a duty to warn consumers of the risks associated with the use of a product.
-Manufacturers have this duty only if they knew or should have known about the risks and dangers presented by the product at the time it was made.
+But if the knives are not sharp, they may not be helpful in the kitchen anymore.
+Product manufacturers have a duty to warn consumers of the risks associated with using a product.
+Manufacturers have this duty only if they know or should have known about the risks and dangers presented by the product at the time it was made.

 Did the Manufacturer Have a Duty to Warn?

-The plaintiffs in such product liability lawsuits must how that the manufacturers knew about the danger posed by the product and had a duty to warn consumers about such hazards.
+The plaintiffs in such product liability lawsuits must show that the manufacturers knew about the danger posed by the product and had a duty to warn consumers about such hazards.
 Plaintiffs must also show that the product manufacturers were negligent in their duty to warn, which caused the consumer to suffer injuries while using the product.
-It is important to ask the following questions:
+It is essential to ask the following questions:

 - Did the product function as intended?

-- Could the manufacturer of the product have foreseen or anticipated the dangers associated with its use?
+- Could the product manufacturer have foreseen or anticipated the dangers associated with its use?

 - Would the warnings or instructions have prevented the accident?